jwmullally/iscsi-target-ramdisk/README.md

 ### Windows 10

-(TODO: Improve/script these steps)

-Get a working `OpenWrt iSCSI Target` image:
+Install a working `OpenWrt iSCSI Target` image:

+* Windows & Linux Dual Boot using GRUB: Follow the appropriate Linux instructions above and you can use the same image for PXE booting Windows.

+* Windows & UEFI: Build and install the `openwrt-iscsi-target.efi` on another system or VM (or download from the releases) and copy to `EFI/openwrt-iscsi-target/`.
+This file can be booted from your UEFI BIOS menu.

+  * To access the EFI partition from inside Windows, run the following in an Administrator Command Prompt: `mountvol X: /s`.

+  * Select the file from your BIOS UEFI file browser.
+To add it to your boot options from Linux, do `efibootmgr --create --disk /dev/nvme0n1 --part 2 --label 'openwrt-iscsi-target' --loader '\EFI\openwrt-iscsi-target\openwrt-iscsi-target.efi'`

-* If you dual boot Windows and Linux and use GRUB etc as your bootloader, follow the appropriate Linux instructions above and you can use the same image for booting Windows.
-Otherwise, build the ISO on another Linux system and flash to a USB drive, or download one from the releases and customize the settings in `/etc/config` at runtime.
+* Windows & BIOS/Legacy/CSM boot: Build the ISO on another Linux system and flash to a USB drive, or download one from the releases and customize the settings in `/etc/config` at runtime.

+Preparing an existing Windows 10 system:

-* To help configure the Windows iSCSI Initiator, temporarily boot the ISO on another system connected directly via Ethernet, using the default static IP settings (e.g. 192.168.200.1).
+* Temporarily boot the ISO on another system connected directly via Ethernet, using the default static IP settings (e.g. 192.168.200.1).
+Ensure the iSCSI Target Service is running: `/etc/init.d/tgt show`.
+This will be used to help verify all the iSCSI settings are correct in the `iSCSI Initiator` windows UI app.

-On an existing Windows 10 system:
+* Visit <http://192.168.200.1:81/cgi-bin/get-menu-ipxe> to enable iSCSI access through the firewall for your IP.

 * Open the `iSCSI Initiator` app (`iscsicpl.exe`) and connect to the target, using the initiator settings from `/etc/config/tgt`: